The Best Wireless Guitar System 2017 Review

 Pros: Best bang per buck road worthy digital wireless system.

 Cons: The transmitter is a bit bulky when compared to other units.

 Nady MGT-16 UHF Wireless Instrument System

-The Nady MGT-16 is a compact 16 channel UHF wireless system, and one of the best in this category, designed for bass and guitars.
+The Nady MGT-16 is a compact 16 channel UHF wireless system, and one of the best in its affordable price category, designed for bass and guitars.
 You get all the basic features of UHF wireless including 250 feet of range, auto sync infrared set up, and LED indicators for low battery, power and RF reception.
-Its main selling point is its small sized components.
-Just plug-in the small bug type transmitter to your guitar and enjoy a truly wireless guitar experience without any belt packs.
-Plus the stompbox sized receiver will easily fit in your pedalboard for seamless integration into your rig.
-Get the latest price & reviews at Amazon.com.
+The main selling point of the Nady MGT-16 is its small-sized components.
+While other wireless systems require "belt packs", this wireless guitar system comes with a small bug-type transmitter that can be securely plugged and mounted into your guitar.

 Share This Article

 There's no denying that pickups play a major role when it comes to electric guitar tone.
 By simply replacing your pickups, you can substantially change your tone for the better.

 10 of the Best Guitar Cables

 When you consider how much time and effort you put into getting your rig to sound just the way you want, it makes sense to ensure your guitar cables are also up to the job.